Sustainable Steam Generation: Powering a Greener Future

 One of the primary strategies for achieving sustainable steam generation is shifting from fossil fuels to renewable energy sources.
 Some viable options include:

-a) Biomass: Biomass steam generation utilizes organic materials such as wood chips, agricultural and food residues, or dedicated energy crops to produce steam.
+a) Biomass: Biomass steam generation utilises organic materials such as wood chips, agricultural and food residues, or dedicated energy crops to produce steam.
 By burning biomass, carbon emissions are reduced as the process releases only the carbon that the plants absorbed during their growth.

 b) Concentrated Solar Power (CSP): CSP harnesses the power of sunlight to generate steam through the use of mirrors or lenses that concentrate solar energy.
 This method provides a sustainable and emission-free source of heat for steam generation.